Wahlisaurus

-Wahlisaurus is an extinct genus of leptonectid ichthyosaur.
-The holotype was found in the Scunthorpe Mudstone in Nottinghamshire in 1951 and described in 2016 by Dean Lomax.
-The type species is Wahlisaurus massare, and two specimens have been found: the first consisting of a skull and an incomplete skeleton, and the second a single coracoid.
+Wahlisaurus is an extinct genus of leptonectid ichthyosaur from the Scunthorpe Mudstone of England.
+The type species is Wahlisaurus massarae, and two specimens have been found: the first consisting of a skull and an incomplete skeleton, and the second a single coracoid.

 Discovery

-The first specimen was in the New Walk Museum in Leicester for more than 60 years before it was identified by Dean Lomax as a new species and described in 2016.
+The holotype specimen, LEICT G454.1951.5, was discovered in the Scunthorpe Mudstone, Barrow upon Soar, Nottinghamshire by Percy Faulkes, and it was donated to the New Walk Museum in Leicester when he died in 1951.
+Parts of the specimen were then sent on loan to Robert Appleby until he died in 2004, when they were returned back to the Museum.

+In 2016, Dean Lomax named and described Wahlisaurus massarae.

-The second specimen was found in 1996 and identified as Wahlisaurus in 2018 in the private collection of Simon Carpenter, who donated the specimen to the Bristol Museum and Art Gallery.
+The second specimen was found in 1996 and identified as belonging to Wahlisaurus massarae in 2018 in the private collection of Simon Carpenter, who donated the specimen to the Bristol Museum and Art Gallery.